Jean-René Lecerf: Senate activities from 2001 to 2015

 After having sat from October 2001 to June 2002 within the Social Affairs Commission, Jean-René Lecerf became a member and then vice-president of the Law Commission of the French Senate.
 He was also a member of the High Council of the public sector from 2002 to 2004.

 He was also a member of the European Affairs Committee.

 He was a rapporteur for a certain number of important bills, such as that on the creation of the Equal Opportunities and Anti-Discrimination Commission (HALDE) or that relating to the prevention of delinquency.
 In 2007, he became rapporteur for the opinion of the Law Commission on the "Prison Administration" program of finance bills.

 Very involved in legal issues, he was particularly invested in the issue of prisons, the right to asylum and the fight against discrimination.
 In particular, he has been a member of the Superior Council of the prison administration since 2008 and sits on the Commission for monitoring pre-trial detention as well as on the National Commission for Exceptional Admission to residence.

 He was also a member of the boards of directors of the French Office for the Protection of Refugees and Stateless Persons (OFPRA) and the Conservatory of Coastal Spaces and Lakeshores.
 Finally, he was a member of the Court of Justice of the Republic.

 He was notably the rapporteur of the penitentiary law in March 2009.
 The debates around this bill have also been the occasion for disagreements between the Government (represented by Rachida Dati then Michèle Alliot-Marie) and the senatorial majority.
 With the support of his fellow senators in the Law Commission and then in the Joint Parity Court, Jean-René Lecerf succeeded in safeguarding the principle of individual confinement in particular.
 The Senate had also unanimously adopted the proposals of the Commission and its rapporteur.

-In September 2009, he was rapporteur on the reform of the Superior Council of the Judiciary, which aimed to concretize the referral by litigants to the Superior Council of the Judiciary, referral adopted by the constituent power during the constitutional reform of July 2008.
+In September 2009, he was rapporteur on the reform of the Superior Council of the Judiciary, which aimed to consolidate the referral by litigants to the Superior Council of the Judiciary, referral adopted by the constituent power during the constitutional reform of July 2008.

-On October 21, 2009, he was appointed rapporteur, for the Senate, of the bill aimed at reducing the risk of criminal recidivism and containing various provisions of criminal procedure.
+On 21 October 2009 he was appointed rapporteur, for the Senate, of the bill aimed at reducing the risk of criminal recidivism and containing various provisions of criminal procedure.
 This bill stemmed in particular from the strong media coverage surrounding the Hodeau affair and the Évrard affair.
 Attentive to the progress of these cases and having had the opportunity to meet Francis Évrard during a visit to the prison of Sequedin, he revealed a certain number of avenues in order to fight against recidivism, including the obligation of care and medical monitoring.